cyberutkarsh/hacking/README.md

               ranging from (2^2) - (30^2).
 The generateSudoku() fucntions creates root solutions i.e.valid NxN Sudoku's and the validateSudoku tests its validity and eventually the checkExecutionTime() gives the run times for  the program.
     Option 3: This is to exit the Sudoku Lint program, it will run indefinitely waiting on user input unless exited by option 3
-5.You can add your own Sudoku plus solutions to validate against the program (Option 1) , but please note the input files must be placed in the
+5. You can add your own Sudoku plus solutions to validate against the program (Option 1) , but please note the input files must be placed in the
 "inputs" directory in the same folder as the SudokuLint.jar file and they should be in the form of a CSV (comma-separated value) text file with columns separated by commas and rows separated by ‘\n’ return characters.
 Sample input below:
 1,4,2,3
 2,3,1,4
 4,2,3,1
 3,1,4,2

 Package Contents:
 ----------------